andreborgesdev/Thesis-Notes/gRPC.md

   - Allows simultaneous in-flight RPC calls
 - Allow client-side and server-side streaming
 - Backed by CNCF
+- - GRPC was originally pioneered by a team at Google
+- Next generation version of an internal Google project called "stubby"
+- Now a F/OSS project with a completely open spec and contributors from many companies
+  - Development is still primarly executed by Google devs

 There are three high-performance event loop driven implementations: